 - Rejected Installs: Too Many Engagements (RI TME)

 - Rejected Installs: Distribution Outlier (RI DO)

-Reattributions rejected for click spamming will appear in one of the following columns:
+Reattributions rejected for click spamming will appear in your reports:

 - Rejected Reattributions: Too Many Engagements (RR TME)